jellesiderius/mage-db-sync/README.md

 - Everything is developed/tested with Magerun2 version 4.7.0.
 Make sure at least this version is installed
 - Tool requires `magerun2` command to be globally available in shell
 - Wordpress import is currently experimental
+- Overwrites current Magento database with the staging/production database.
+Be aware that you might lose data on your local machine

 ### Installation
 1. `npm i -g` in the root folder of this tool